snowex-hackweek/website-2021/book/preliminary/git.md

 Already up to date.
 ```

-With the `git` command successfully setup, you can now remove the test
+With the `git` command successfully set up, you can now remove the test
 repository via the JupyterHub user interface.
 Use a right click on the folder
 in the left panel and choose **Delete**.